py-pdf/pypdf/docs/meta/project-governance.md

 The community can expect the following:

-* The **BDFL** tries their best to make decisions from which the overall community profits.
-The BDFL is aware that his/her decisons can shape the overall community.
-Once the BDFL notices that she/he doesn't have the time to advance PyPDF2, he/she looks for a new BDFL.
+* The **benevolent dictator** tries their best to make decisions from which the overall community profits.
+The benevolent dictator is aware that his/her decisons can shape the overall community.
+Once the benevolent dictator notices that she/he doesn't have the time to advance PyPDF2, he/she looks for a new benevolent dictator.
+As it is expected that the benevolent dictator will step down at some point of their choice (hopefully before their death), it is NOT a benevolent dictator for life (BDFL).
-* Every **maintainer** (including the BDFL) is aware of their permissions and the harm they could do.
+* Every **maintainer** (including the benevolent dictator) is aware of their permissions and the harm they could do.
 They value security and ensure that the project is not harmed.
 They give their technical permissions back if they don't need them any longer.
 Any long-time contributor can become a maintainer.
 Maintainers can - and should! - step down from their role when they realize that they can no longer commit that time.
 Their contribution will be honored in the {doc}`history`.
-* Every **contributor** is aware that the time of maintainers and the BDFL is limited.
+* Every **contributor** is aware that the time of maintainers and the benevolent dictator is limited.
 Short pull requests that briefly describe the solved issue and have a unit test have a higher chance to get merged soon - simply because it's easier for maintainers to see that the contribution will not harm the overall